Jeongbinheo/2018-1-JAVA-TERMPROJECT/README.md

 One of the mission was we should make 4 classes at least and also use inheritance necessarily.

-So our team made 5 classes named by Billion, Character,Labor, Stock, Game
+So our team made 5 classes named by Billion, Character,Labor, Stock, Game (If you click the title, you can move to the explanation of each part right away)

 1.[Billion](README.md#billion)